Home » Las Vegas Sportsbooks And Hotels 2023 » Mirage Sportsbook Review

 App only works in Nevada

-The open-air concept of the Mirage Las Vegas sportsbook is similar to other MGM properties like the Bellagio and Mandalay Bay.
+The open-air concept of the Mirage Las Vegas sportsbook was similar to other MGM properties like the Bellagio and Mandalay Bay.
 Big room, big screens, big odds displays.
-If it wasn’t so dark, it would probably be one of the best sportsbooks on the Strip.
+If it wasn’t so dark, it would probably have been one of the best sportsbooks on the Strip.

 Mirage sports lines are located at the south end of the huge casino floor and it’s a non-smoking area.
 There are complimentary drink vouchers available but plan on betting a staggering $500 on a sporting event to get one.
 A much more reasonable $20 on horse racing will earn a voucher upon request.